GingerBreadCap’s Hot Summer 2022

 It’s a fascinating trait that runs through all entrepreneurs when an idea hits and they throw their hearts and souls into it.
 While the domain name didn’t stick, it inspired Anna to bring the first-ever genetic test for cats to market, followed by new product lines in feline dental health and early detection health risk tests.
 Her appearance on “Shark Tank” in 2018 gave her fledgling startup much wider exposure and seed money from the TV show’s investors, Kevin O’Leary and Robert Herjavec.

-Last year, as she was in the throes of raising a substantial Series A round, Anna met with Zoetis CEO Kristin Peck.
+In 2021, as she was in the throes of raising a substantial Series A round, Anna met with Zoetis CEO Kristin Peck.
 Zoetis was already an R&D partner of Basepaws and Anna was aiming to bring the company onto her cap table as a strategic partner.
 But it quickly became apparent to the two women that, rather than an investment, an acquisition made more sense and would allow Basepaws to bring new and breakthrough healthcare innovations much more quickly to market.

 The acquisition will allow Basepaws, with Anna at the helm, to continue its operations and product development at its Santa Monica headquarters.